-CMP and classification.
-CMP is a method to extract quantitative molecular signatures from cells or even cellular processes [5,54] and fuse molecular signature data with ssTEM datasets [17,56]. ssLM samples (40-90 nm) are arrayed on 12-spot Teflon-coated slides (Cel-Line; Erie Scientific Inc), fully sodium ethoxide etched, probed with IgGs targeting various molecules, and visualized with silver-intensified 1.4-nm gold granules conjugated to goat anti-rabbit or goat antimouse IgG (Nanoprobes).
+CMP is a method to extract quantitative molecular signatures from cells or even cellular processes [5,54] and fuse molecular signature data with ssTEM datasets [17,56]. ssLM samples (40-90 nm) are arrayed on 12-spot Teflon®-coated slides (Cel-Line; Erie Scientific Inc), fully sodium ethoxide etched, probed with IgGs targeting various molecules, and visualized with silver-intensified 1.4 nm gold granules conjugated to goat anti-rabbit or goat anti-mouse IgG (Nanoprobes, Yaphank, NY).
 Immunoreactivity in these samples is a pure surface phenomenon independent of section thickness [54].
-The IgG library includes (but is not limited to) anti-L-aspartate (IgG D), anti-L-glutamate (IgG E), anti-glycine (IgG G), anti-L-glutamine (IgG Q), anti-taurine (IgG τ), and anti-GABA (IgG γ) (Signature Immunologics Inc.).
-All data were captured as 8-bit 1,388 pixel \times 1,036-line frames under voltage-regulated tungsten halogen flux with a variation of $1.2 \pm 0.6\%$ /min (mean \pm SD).
-Image mosaic tiles were captured with a Peltier-cooled QImaging Fast 1394 QICAM (QImaging) and a Syncroscan montaging system (Synoptics Inc.) on a Scan 100 × 100 stage (Märzhäuser Wetzlar GMBH & Co.). ssLM mosaics were prepared using various ir-tools and aligned using ir-tweak (see below).
-CMP classification (clustering, histogram analysis, PCA, etc.) is performed on the CMP dataset using CMPView (J. Anderson, 2008) to phenotype processes and cells.
+The IgG library includes (but is not limited to) anti-L-aspartate [IgG D], anti-L-glutamate [IgG E], anti-glycine [IgG G], anti-Lglutamine [lgG Q], anti-taurine [lgG $\tau$ ], and anti-GABA [ $\lg G \gamma$ ] (Signature Immunologics Inc, Salt Lake City, UT).
+All data were captured as 8-bit 1388 pixel x 1036 line frames under voltage regulated tungsten halogen flux with a variation of 1.2 $\pm$ 0.6%/min (mean $\pm$ sd).
+Image mosaic tiles were captured with a Peltier-cooled QImaging Fast 1394 QICAM (QImaging, Burnaby, BC, Canada) and a Syncroscan montaging system (Synoptics Inc, Frederick, MD) on a Scan 100x100 stage (Märzhäuser Wetzlar GMBH & Co, Germany). ssLM mosaics were prepared using various ir-tools and aligned using ir-tweak (see below).
+CMP classification (clustering, histogram analysis, PCA, etc.) is performed on the CMP dataset using CMPView (© James Anderson 2008) to phenotype processes and cells.
 CMPview is built in MATLAB2008a.
 Clustering is based on the robust K-means and isodata algorithms (see Marc et al. [5,54]), augmented with interactive histogram splitting tools.
 CMPView operates on either pixel-based or object-based images.
 The intermediate product of relevance for this paper is the production of a high-resolution theme map of cell classes that is then registered to ssTEM data [17,56].
-Finally, image analysis for characterization of mosaicking and registration performance was performed using Image[73].
+Finally, image analysis for characterization of mosaicking and registration performance was performed using ImageJ [73].

+Image Browsing and Annotation.

-Image browsing and annotation.
-Once large mosaics are built, it is essential to have tools to browse, annotate, and record annotations.
-Some mosaics are 15-30 GB datasets, which are unmanageable by most commercial imaging tools.
-We have developed two applications, MosaicBuilder (Mac OS X) and Viking (Win), that allow single slices to be viewed, browsed, and annotated.
-By using image pyramids, these tools quickly navigate between low and high magnification views.
+Once large mosaics are built, it is essential to have tools to browse, annotate and record annotations.
+Some mosaics are 15-30 gigabyte datasets, which are unmanageable by most commercial imaging tools.
+We have developed two applications, MosaicBuilder (Mac OS X) and Viking (Win) , that allow a single slices to be viewed, browsed and annotated.
+By using image pyramids, these tools quickly navigates between low and high magnification views.
 Volumes are even more challenging, as they expand into terabyte size and Viking allows rapid paging through the build over an HTTP connection, enabling single image repositories to serve multiple users.

 Managing the processing pipeline.

-This 12-stage framework requires significant user management and exceptional digital hygiene in data archiving, access, and revision control.
+This twelve stage framework requires significant user management and exceptional digital hygiene in data archiving, access and revision control.
 Since each computational stage invokes a different program and occasional transitions between data formats we elected to use the Python scripting language and Python Imaging Library to bridge stages.
-The scripts perform tasks such as conversion from microscope-specific formats to the plain text ".mosaic" format of ir-tools, image cropping, contrast enhancement, down-sampling, and launching multiple instances of single-threaded algorithms to ensure each CPU core is fully utilized.
+The scripts perform tasks such as conversion from microscope-specific formats to the plain text ".mosaic" format of ir-tools, image cropping, contrast enhancement, down-sampling and launching multiple instances of single-threaded algorithms to ensure each CPU core is fully utilized.
 Pipeline automation improves throughput, eases integration, produces consistent results, and stabilizes performance.